zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Tae says, “I knew there was a catch when you booked  this vacation.”
 A “catch” (catch) here means a trick, something that is hidde n, something that you don’t know about but you only find out later.
 It sounds great, but then when you find the real truth it isn’t so great.
 So, a “catch” is  the thing that you didn’t know about that isn’t so wonderful, and Tae says that he knew there was a catch when Nicole booked, or made the reservations – the plans  for their vacation on this luxury cruise.
 He says, “It’s less a vacation for me than a dress-up party for you!”
 He’s saying that it isn’t really a vacation; it’s a n opportunity for Nicole to dress up, to wear nice clothing.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]

 Tae:  What are you doing?
-Why are you taking all o f my clothes out of my suitcase?
+Why are you taking all of my clothes out of my suitcase?
 I just finished packing that.

 Nicole:  You’ve packed all of the wrong things.
 We ’re going on a luxury cruise and all you’ve packed are shorts and t-shirts.